-For ships flying the flags of other states, the requirements of this Section are optional.
+9.1.1 The requirements of this Section are optional.
 The shipowner, at his discretion, shall determine the necessity and completeness of emergency outfit on board, considering its service area, dimensions as well as national standards of the flag state.